zerotohero-dev/sif/README.md

 `sif` is an intelligent **curator** that makes information **meaningful** and **findable**; it's a command line interface that runs **as fast as you think**.
+— Oh, she's also known as a Norse goddess.

 You can, for example, call [`sif find tutorial`](#searching) and `sif` will display you a list of tutorial links.